 Instruction Evidence Observed School Wide R ating students demonstrated that they did not understand.
 She then continued to talk without addressing the students who appeared lost in the lesson.
 In another observation students watched a video with complex vocabulary that was not previewed by teacher leading to student confusion.
 One teacher had to restate directions three times because students were not clear about what to do.
-Unsatisfactory 0% Using Questioning/Prompts and Discussion Techniques Distinguished 36% Proficient 18% The QSR team scored 46% of the observations as basic or unsatisfactory.
+Unsatisfactory 0% Using Questioning/Prompts and Discussion Techniques iscussion Techniques proficient in Using Questioning/Prompts and Discussion Techniques.
+In these observations teachers used open-ended questions and built upon student answers in discussion.
+In one classroom students were asked to share connections and the teacher built student responses into a discussion Distinguished 36% in which students spoke directly to each other.
+In another classroom students had discussions at their tables about mathematical problem solving and questioned each other saying "how do you know" or how did you solve that?"
+In most of these observations, teachers effectively implemented wait time to allow students to formulate thoughts before randomly calling on students to answer open-ended questions.
+The QSR team scored 46% of the observations as basic or unsatisfactory.
 The QSR team did not see evidence of effective questioning/discussion techniques or observed a series of low-level recall questions posed in rapid succession by teacher in these observations.
 In one observation the teacher tried to pose open-ended questions but did not allow time for students to respond before moving on to the question.
-In most of these observations questioning was focused primarily on following procedures or managing behavior rather than on academic content.
-Basic 36% teacher tried to pose open-ended questions but did not allow time for students to respond before moving on to the question.
+In most of these observations questioning was focused primarily on following procedures or managing behavior rather than on academic content. students had discussions at their tables about mathematical problem solving and questioned each other saying "how do you know" or how did you solve that?"
+In most of these observations, teachers effectively implemented wait time to allow students to formulate thoughts before Proficient 18% Basic 36% teacher tried to pose open-ended questions but did not allow time for students to respond before moving on to the question.
 In most of these observations questioning was focused primarily on following procedures Unsatisfactory 10%